-What is the criteria you should consider when choosing the right mining pool to join?
-Well, most of the below listed criteria points are rooted in basic common sense, like fees (the lower, the better), pool reputation and uptime.
+What are the criteria you should consider when choosing the right mining pool to join?
+Well, most of the below-listed criteria points are rooted in basic common sense, like fees (the lower, the better), pool reputation, and uptime.

 Trustworthy pool operator ties into the pool reputation factor that we mentioned above.
 You don’t want to mine for people that will scam you out and run away with your money.
 This is probably the most important criteria to examine: do your research on the internet, ask questions in mining and crypto communities to see if there are negative reports and personal experiences with the pool.

-When joining a pool you certainly don’t want to be part of a pool that has just a bit more hashpower than you.
-You want the pool to have a big hashrate to make sure it will mine a lot of blocks and your payouts will be regular.
+When joining a pool, you certainly don’t want to be part of a pool that has just a bit more hash power than you.
+You want the pool to have a big hashrate to make sure it will mine a lot of blocks, and your minimum payout will be regular.

 Uptime is a big deal.
 Just like with regular websites, if it is offline when someone visits, the owner loses money.
 Same with mining pool servers – if they are offline, all miners in the pool lose money as nothing gets broadcasted to the blockchain.